TRISTAN-ORF/TIS_transformer/README.md

 A single RNA sequence as input or a path to a `.fa` file can be used.
 The predict function returns probabilities for all nucleotide positions on the transcript and is stored as a numpy vector format (`.npy`).
 When high scoring sites are present, a `.csv` file containing the relevant positions and additional information is generated.

 Six models were trained using different sets of chromosomes.
-When applying the model on transcript isoforms derived from the human chromosome, it is necessary to select the right model based on chromosome the transcript isoform is located on.
+When applying transcript sequences derived from existing genes, ensure the use of the correct model.
+The model to be used is determined by the chromosome the gene/transcript is located on:

 | Model                                    | Chromosomes   |
 |------------------------------------------|---------------|